 Planning the journey

 Sognefjellsvegen serves as a 108 km long entry point to a significant number of hikes and mountains.
 You could easily spend weeks in the area exploring new trails every day.
-Here are some suggestions, travelling from Gaupne in the west to Lom in the east.
+Here are some suggestions, traveling from Gaupne in the west to Lom in the east.

 The first stop is Fortun, a small village located at the foot of the Hurrungane massif at the end of the Lustrafjord.
 The mountain farm Fuglesteg is found 600 meters above Fortun and takes about 1.5 hours to reach by foot.
 Fuglesteg has 31 beds, but you need to be a member of the Norwegian Trekking Association and bring their special key to get in.
 It is a great place to stay the night, but remember, you have to plan and prepare your own meals.

 Back in the car, you will start the climb towards Hurrungane.
 As the mountains start to rise in front of you, the narrow passes and winding roads only increase.
 This scenery will make you wish you brought your road bike too!

 Turtagrø is also the perfect starting point for the next day’s adventure, Fannaråken, your first real ascent of the trip.
 While on the top of Fannaråken, you will feel like you are standing on top of the world with a perfect view over glaciers, rising mountain walls, fjords, and lakes.
 If you prefer to cross the glacier, start at Sognefjellshytta.
 Local guide Iver Aakre from Fyrst og Fremst Mountain Adventures can safely take you to the top and give you all the details you could wish for.

 If you have time you should take the drive to Leirvassbu mountain lodge in the heart of Jotunheimen.
 You have numerous options for an epic hike at Leirvassbu.
 Make sure you consider Kyrkja, which is the peak hovering over Leirvassbu in the east.